 It’s important to do the work up front on the job description.
 Think about what you need – what’s a “must have” and what’s a “nice to have.”
 List all the programming languages, and definitely include (if applicable) the cool new programming languages or technologies you’re going to use because this will interest candidates.
 Also, when customizing the job description, don’t hesitate to add some passion.
 If employees are excited about where they’re working, put that passion into the job description.
 The goal is to attract as much talent as possible and then have more candidates to choose from.

-Now that you have an overarching talent brand strategy and a well-written and enticing job description, it’s time to post the job.
-As with any marketing effort, this should be planned in detail.
+January is a month of high activity in the job market, with many professionals considering a career change as part of their resolutions.
+Take advantage of this timing by revisiting your posting strategy.
+Diversify the platforms where you share opportunities, especially tech-specific sites and coding communities that developers frequent.
 Go beyond the typical sites to post such as your company website or LinkedIn.
 Go where developers gather like GitHub, coding sites and tech-specific job boards.
 The more places, the more potential candidates and the more you have to choose from.
 Posting in a wide variety of locations also increases the odds that you’ll find more diverse candidates, be it diversity in talent, skills or interest, or other perspectives.

 Encourage hiring managers and team members to post the job on their networks adding a brief personal message.
 Networks could include not just LinkedIn but developer’s networks, personal networks or college alumni channels.
 You never know where you’ll find that ideal candidate.